-HSN 3410 (4:4:0)

-Advanced Integrated Life Science
+HSN 3410 (4:4:0) Advanced Integrated Life Science

 This course is designed to enable the student who has a grounding in basic physiology and biochemistry to see human function as an integrated whole: it focuses on a number of common and exemplary human dysfunctions that can be fully understood only by approaching them from several physiological and biochemical perspectives.
-(Prerequisite: Enrollment in HSC, ZOOL 2403, 2404, Microbiology and the chemistry sequence.)
+(Prerequisite: Enrollment in HSC, ZOOL 2403, 2404, microbiology and chemistry.)

-Elective Courses
+Elective Courses\